 Under any of these circumstances described above, these forecasting models assume constant effects of the price and promotions but may potentially be subject to the problem of structural changes (Allen & Fildes, 2001).
 As a result, the forecasts generated by these models might be biased and less accurate.
 The structural change problem has been addressed by previous studies (see a summary in Clements & Hendry, 1999) but overlooked in the marketing domain of forecasting retailer product sales.
 In this study, we design novel methods to forecast retailer product sales by taking into account the problem of structural change.
 Specifically, we examine the forecasting performance of the Autoregressive Distributed Lag (ADL) models with the Estimation Window Combining (EWC) method and the ADL model with the Intercept Correction (IC) method.
-The former combines different sets of forecasts generated by the same ADL model but with different estimation windows.
-The latter makes corrections to the final forecasts based on an estimate of the forecast bias (Clements & Hendry, 1998, 1999).(Pesaran & Timmermann, 2007)
+The EWC method combines different sets of forecasts generated by the same model but with different estimation windows (Pesaran & Timmermann, 2007).
+The IC method makes corrections to the final forecasts of the model based on an estimate of the forecast bias (Clements & Hendry, 1998, 1999).

 Our research falls into the domain of retail forecasting and makes the following contributions.
 First, our research is, as far as we are aware, the first to investigate the problem of structural change in the area of forecasting retailer product sales.
 The empirical results based on the data suggest that our methods have superior forecasting performance compared to conventional models which do not account for the problem of structural change.
 Second, our methods focus on effectively utilizing available promotional information and thus do not incur the costs of collecting additional data (also, in reality, collecting additional data may not even be possible).
 Third, our research provides an evaluation of various forecasting methods.
 The results offer operational guidance to not only retailers but also to manufacturers when competitive promotional information becomes unavailable.
 Finally, our methods are fully automatic (e.g., the specification of the model for each product does not rely on human intervention but algorithms) and are easy to implement, which meets the requirement by retailers who nowadays sell tens of thousands of products.

 The remainder of the paper is organized as follows.
-Section 2 initially summarizes previous studies which forecast retailer product sales at the SKU level: we then discuss those findings which justifiy why the effect of marketing activities, including price and promotions, may change over time leading to structural change in the market.
+Section 2 initially summarizes previous studies which forecast retailer product sales at the SKU level: we then discuss those findings which justifiy why the effect of marketing activities, including price and promotions, may change over time.
 Section 3 describes the structural change problem and the methods which can be applied to mitigate the problem.
 Section 4 explores the data that we use for empirical analysis.
 In section 5, we introduce our proposed three-stage forecasting methods.
 Section 6 describes the experimental design for evaluating the alternative models.
 Section 7 summarizes and discusses the results to compare the methods’ performances.
 In the last section, we provide recommendations for retailers, address various research limitations, and highlight directions for future research.

 Literature review